secp256k1-sha256/postgres-compatibility-index/readme.md

 PostgreSQL 17 is used for baseline.

-A visualization of the up-to-date results can be found in this dashboard: [postgres.is](https://postgres.is/)
+A visualization of the up-to-date results can be found in this dashboard: [pgscorecard.com](https://pgscorecard.com/)

 Origin story in a blog format => [drunkdba.medium.com/postgres-is-3cbae80c84a3](https://drunkdba.medium.com/postgres-is-3cbae80c84a3?source=friends_link&sk=995c021ce85ca67a3494551a1efb3de9)

 [Philosophy behind "Postgres-Compatibility-Index"](https://drunkdba.medium.com/the-making-of-postgres-is-5034c0dc4639?source=friends_link&sk=701e1db2c908fb22d3afdc8dc41f0f2e)

+Update: In response to a trademark notice from the PostgreSQL Community Association of Canada, domain has been changed from “Postgres.Is” to pgscorecard.com

 ## Methodology